6 Tips to Choose the Best Batting Tee

-It's our goal to craft the best batting tees so, the rubber we shape each Tanner Flextop from combines with a specific assembly process that provides a longer lasting top than most other tees.
+It's our goal to craft the best batting tees so, that the rubber we shape each Tanner Flextop from combines with a specific assembly process that provides a longer-lasting top than most other tees.
 Flexible yet strong rubber allows the bat to pass through the contact point with the least interference (and without harming your bat) providing instant feedback with every hit.

 Hand-Rolled, Patented Flextop

 Once the ideal rubber formula was identified, founder Joe Tanner developed a patented process that includes hand-rolling the flexible rubber ball rest assembly with our signature flap.
 We call it the Flextop.
 More than 25 years later, we are still hand-rolling the Flextop in our Florida location and they are signed by the craftsman who rolled it.
 Our Flextop sets Tanner Tees apart from any other training tool.

 With the baseball or softball resting high on the Flextop, hitters will focus on contacting the correct part of the ball to produce line drives, while never feeling the tee.